 \subsection{Implementation details}

-The architectures used in these experiments are based on DGCNN~\cite{Wang2019}.
-We replace each EdgeConv block with a DeltaConv block (\cref{fig:streams}).
-We do not use the dynamic graph component, which means the networks operate at a single scale on local neighborhoods.
-This rather simple network setup facilitates the evaluation of the effect of the convolution operators on the performance of the network.
-We would like to stress this point, as many previous works introduce additional architecture changes, like squeeze-excitation blocks, skip attention, and U-Net architectures.
-Despite our simple network setup, DeltaConv achieves state-of-the-art results.
+In our experiments we use network architectures based on DGCNN \cite{Wang2019}.
+We replace each EdgeConv block with a DeltaConv block (\autoref{fig:streams}) and do not use the dynamic graph component.
+Thus, the networks operate at a single scale on local neighborhoods.
+Despite this simple architecture, DeltaConv achieves state-of-the-art results.
 To show what architectural optimizations mean for DeltaConv, we also test the U-ResNet architecture used in KPFCNN~\cite{thomas2019KPConv} but with the convolution blocks in the encoder replaced by DeltaConv blocks.
 In the downsampling blocks used by these networks, we pool vector features by averaging them with parallel transport \cite{Wiersma2020}.
 More details are provided in the supplemental material.
-Code will be available upon publication of this paper.
+Code is available at \url{https://github.com/rubenwiersma/deltaconv}.

 \emph{Data transforms.} A $k$-nn graph is computed for every shape.
 This graph is used for maximum aggregation in the scalar stream.
 It is reused to estimate normals when necessary and to construct the gradient.
 For each experiment, we use xyz-coordinates as input to the network and augment them with a random scale and translation, similar to previous works.
 Some datasets require specific augmentations, which are detailed in their respective sections.